-Session Service.
-The session service facilitates user authentication.
+User Service.
+The user service facilitates user authentication.
 It can take into account 3rd party OAuth services.

-Golden Record Service.
-The golden record service handles identity samples (golden records) for bootstrapping X-axis discovery and discovers identity shapes.
+Identity Service.
+The identity service (referred to as "golden record service" in D3.4 Transparency and Compliance Release) handles identity samples (golden records) for bootstrapping X-axis discovery and discovers identity shapes.

 Connection Configuration Service.
-The connection service offers to obtain JSON API compliant connection information and also creates connections.
+The connection service offers to obtain JSON:API compliant connection information and also creates connections.
 When it does, it also ensures that the connection object is valid prior to storing it in the database.

 Schema Service.
 For any given connection that is stored in the database, the schema service analyzes the data source and stores its schema in the database.
-Furthermore, the schema service will offer JSON API compliant responses on schema objects.
+Furthermore, the schema service will offer JSON:API compliant responses on schema objects.